GeorgeKiritsis/Java-Web-Crawler/README.md

    java -cp .:jsoup-1.14.3.jar com.example.Crawler

 **Notes**
-Max Depth is currently set to 3.
+-Max Depth is currently set to 3.
 You can change it via MAX_DEPTH constant.

-SSL verification is disabled by default for development purposes.
+-SSL verification is disabled by default for development purposes.
 Do not use in production.

-The crawler does not handle robots.txt compliance.
+-The crawler does not handle robots.txt compliance.